 |V -Z - W|

-That he was probably born a few years into the 20th century is suggested by the fact that Barnet Woolf was certainly an undergraduate at Cambridge University when the British Communist Party was established, since he was a founding member along with his close friend and contemporary at Cambridge, Ivor Montagu (see separate entry).
+Barnet Woolf was an undergraduate at Cambridge University when the British Communist Party was established.
+He was a founding member along with his close friend and contemporary at Cambridge, Ivor Montagu (see separate entry).
 Woolf stood for election to the `standing committee’ of the Cambridge Union Society in March, 1922, for the Easter Term, along with Montagu.

 Woolf’s professional career took a strongly research-orientated turn after graduation.
 In collaboration with Juda Hirsch Quastel, CC FRSC FRS, in 1926, he was already showing expertise in the medical research field by exploring the effects of Bacillus coli communis.
 By 1929, as the Beit Memorial Research Fellow at the Biochemical Laboratory, Cambridge, he had had an important study published.

 Now associated with the important scientist JBS Haldane (see separate entry), Barnet was close enough to Haldane to be told by him as early as 1935 that he considered himself a Communist, some seven years before he would actually join the Party.
-A measure of how close the two men were came with Haldane’s writing of a children’s book `My friend Mr Leakey’, in which he had a `private’ political joke with Woolf: “When I want to borrow money I always go to a friend called Dr Barnet Woolf, who thinks it is wicked to pay interest for it, I owe him two pence halfpenny at present.”
+A measure of how close the two men may have been came with Haldane’s writing of a children’s book `My friend Mr Leakey’, in which he had a `private’ political joke with Woolf: “When I want to borrow money I always go to a friend called Dr Barnet Woolf, who thinks it is wicked to pay interest for it, I owe him two pence halfpenny at present.”
+[There being two Dr Barnet Woolfs operating as scientists at the time, there is room for confusion, as evidenced by correspondence with one Dutch university at least.]

 Haldane’s non-Party publishers would not reference his political beliefs but it is possible that the scientist adopted a practice of continuing with `private jokes’ by constantly mentioning `wolves’ in his work.
 In `Why I am a Materialist’ he reckons that language historically began with cries such as “Wolf!”.
 In `Science and Everyday Life’ he writes of matriarchal lineage by instancing a woman of the Bear clan marrying a man of another clan, say, “the Wolf or Snake clan”.